-As artificial intelligence becomes more and more advanced, its applications are becoming nearly limitless.
+As a digital marketing agency with an extensive portfolio of interior designers, we can’t help but put together a fun article about what we could see evolve in your industry by leveraging AI.
+As artificial intelligence becomes increasingly advanced, its applications are becoming nearly limitless.
 Interior designers can now use AI in a variety of ways to assist with everything from space planning to material selection.
-Read on to learn about 5 interesting ways that artificial intelligence in interior design is being revolutionized.
+Read on to discover 5 ways artificial intelligence in interior design will be utilized in the near future.

 1. Virtual Assistants for Interior Designers

 Virtual assistants are becoming increasingly popular and important as electronic devices become more prevalent in our lives.
 They can be used for tasks such as setting alarms, sending texts, or even ordering groceries.
 But their potential goes far beyond that.
-Virtual assistants can also be used for interior design – and they don’t have to be human!
+Virtual assistants can also be used using artificial intelligence in interior design.

 Interior designers often have to juggle many different elements when creating a design for a client.
 They need to take into account the client’s budget, the size and layout of the room, the style of furniture, and much more.
 A virtual assistant can help with all of this by keeping track of different products, prices, and styles.
 They can also offer suggestions based on what they know about the client’s preferences.
 This frees up the designer’s time so that they can focus on other aspects of the job, such as coming up with creative ideas or collaborating with other members of the design team.